fmantz/sudoku/README.md

 The Scala JAR version was still a bit faster than the Scala NATIVE version.
 The low memory consumption of the Rust and Scala NATIVE version was best.
 Not having a JVM is in this respect a real advantage.
 In a Version 0.3 Scala NATIVE would not be available anymore, since it still does not have multithreading support.
 I put the results of my test with 6 levels into folder [./performance/version_0.2-result](./performance/version_0.2-result).

+## Update: Version 0.3

+TODO

+I put the results of my test with 6 levels into folder [./performance/version_0.3-result](./performance/version_0.3-result).